dbrady/rspec-junklet/README.md

   string as the format string
 * `format: SomeClass` passes the junk to `SomeClass.new`, returning an instance of `SomeClass`. *Important:* This class must implement a `#format` method which returns the formatted junk.
-See the `::Junklet::Formatter` class for an example class that simply returns the unmodified junk.
+See the `::RSpec::Junklet::Formatter` class for an example class that simply returns the unmodified junk.
 * `format: ->(x) { ... }` passes the junk to your Proc; whatever you return is the value of the junk.
 This is obviously the most powerful transform as it can return anything at all; there's nothing stopping you from using the format